harshithav99/document-workflow-automation/README.md

 ## Project Report

 A detailed dissertation report covering literature review, full architecture, sequence diagrams, and test cases is included in this repo: [`Final_Report (1).pdf`](./Final_Report%20(1).pdf)

----
-Built by [Harshitha V](https://github.com/harshithav99) as part of the M.Tech Software Engineering program at BITS Pilani.